djpr1me/mypitbike/src/pages/about.md

 Additionally, I would like to mention that I am not a professional mechanic, and English is not my native language, so you may encounter inaccuracies in the guides.
 If you have any comments or suggestions, please send feedback, and I will try to incorporate them.
 If you ever need to contact me directly, please mail to "hello at mypitbike.ru".

 Thank you, and I hope this project helps you solve your problem.
+If you found this resource helpful, you can support it by [buying me a coffee](https://buymeacoffee.com/mypitbike).